 Ask around.
 Is there a certain type of worker that's excluded from important decisions?
 Are workers in remote locations given the same respect and morale boosters as those in a physical office?
 Are disabled coworkers included in team games?
 Or are aggressive salespeople the only ones who seem to be enjoying the perks and bonuses?
 If there is no effort to include everyone, then be prepared to reap the fruits of resentment and bitterness.

 Culture trickles down from the top.
 If transparency is one of your core values, then be sure your executive team is practicing it themselves.
 Are you open about the product roadmap, search for funding, and plans for the future of the company?
 Or is the rank-and-file kept in the dark until a surprise pivot, or round of layoffs?
 A healthy culture begins with the leadership.
 You can't expect the rest of the company to be transparent about their workloads, roadblocks, and work if managers don't practice what the company preaches.

 10. Money is spent on things that don't matter to your people

 How much are you spending to boost company morale?
 Is the holiday party in a nice place or a tiny hole-in-the-wall?
 Are decisions such as team events, office locations, or catered lunch menus actually based on what the team wants?
 Or are they based on what's the least expensive option that still lets you tick the box?
-Are you setting aside funds to bring remote workers in to work face-to-face with colleagues?
-To build a sense of community?
+Are you setting aside funds to bring remote workers into work face-to-face with colleagues?
+Or are you spreading outdated ideas about why remote working will die in the future of work?
 Are you paying salaries that make talented candidates want to work for you?
 The most crucial question here is: what matters most to your people?
 Find out, and spend some money to give it to them.
 In return, you'll get a team of workers that are highly motivated, focused, and dedicated to giving your company their all.